jdussouillez/enum-toolkit/README.md

 Code module

+Provides an `EnumUtils` class to manage Java enums easily and using the last Java features (`Optional`, ...).

 ### Boolean logic

 Provides some tools to process some "boolean logic like operations" on enums (`AND`, `XOR`, `NOT`...).